-Each school year we run an enrichment week for KS3 and KS4 students, in July ('Yellow Week') Subject to Covid restrictions.
+Each school year we run an enrichment week for KS3 and KS4 students, in July ('Yellow Week').

 The school timetable is collapsed and students are offered a variety of activities which aim to combine enrichment and enterprise (and fun!).
 These range from language, cultural and outdoor pursuits to school-based programmes involving day trips, crafts, sports, music, drama, language and lots more.